What happens during a dental check-up?

 Unfortunately these areas of early decay may not show up on an x-ray.
 So although it is perfectly reasonable for you as a patient to request that the dentist should not ‘poke at your teeth’, the dentist may feel that a full check-up has not been completed until he/she can.
 Maybe you can reach a compromise and ask that the dentist be as gentle as possible when touching your teeth with the explorer.

-The dentist may also have a small handheld camera with which he can take close-up pictures of your teeth and then display them on a screen.
+Your dentist may also have a small handheld camera with which they can take close-up pictures of your teeth and then display them on a screen.
 These pictures can be used to explain things more thoroughly so you can see what is actually happening in your mouth.
 If you can’t stand the thought of looking at your teeth, please let your dentist know!

 X-rays are still an important part of any dental examination to help diagnose any problems under the surface or around the foundations of the teeth.

-Newer digital x-rays are possible and will come up on a computer screen much more quickly than the normal x-ray developer.
-The film placed in your mouth tends to be slightly bulkier, however the radiation dose is much smaller than routine dental x-rays (even though the dose of radiation of normal x-rays is low too).
+Digital x-rays are more common than “traditional” ones nowadays and will come up on a computer screen much more quickly than the normal x-ray developer.
+The radiation dose is much smaller than that of traditional dental x-rays (even though the dose of radiation of normal x-rays is low too).

 Some dentists have an x-ray machine that can take a picture of all your teeth at once (panoramic or panoral x-rays).
 This involves sitting or standing still whilst the machine slowly rotates around your head.
 It will not touch you at any point.
 The picture it provides is a useful overview of your teeth and bones but is no substitute really for the smaller close-up films.